Northeastern University Club Sports

 Vans – University Vans are available and free to use for all Club Sports teams.
-In order to reserve them, please use this Van Reservation request form (for game days, and out of state travel), or this Van Reservation request form (for Practice days ONLY).
+In order to reserve them, please create a QReserve account and make a reservation.
 You must have a certified van driver for every 12 people who will be traveling.
-The primary contact person regarding University vans is Matt Ells.
-To view the live van schedule click here.
+The primary contact person regarding University vans is Rachael Tucker.
 Please be aware that University Vans are a limited resource.
 If no University Vans are available, teams will need to rent vans and should submit an Avis Van Request Form to the Club Sports Office to book.

 Flights – When a team needs to book a flight for competition, they must complete an airfare request form and contact the Club Sports Office to discuss a travel itinerary.
 From there, a meeting should be set up with the Club Sports Office to assist in the purchasing of flights for the trip.
 Please keep in mind that in order for the Club Sports Office to make these purchases, we must have on file a Traveling Club Members List for the event, which states all participants attending full name as appears on identification and a birthdate.
 Ideally, a team will give the Club Sports Office at least one month’s notice to ensure the lowest fees available with our preferred vendors.

 In order to drive a University Van, all drivers must meet the following criteria:

 - drivers must be 21 years of age or older

 - hold a valid driver’s license

 - have a copy of their driving record with a 3 year clean driving record